Hall of Fame DE Doleman Dies at Age 58

 MINNEAPOLIS (AP) — Hall of Fame defensive end Chris Doleman, who became one of the NFL's most feared pass rushers during 15 seasons in the league, has died.
-He was 58.
+The longtime Minnesota Vikings star was 58.

-“I had the honor of getting to know him not only as a great football player but an outstanding human being," Baker said.
+“I had the honor of getting to know him not only as a great football player but an outstanding human being," Baker said in a statement.
 “One of the honors of my life was witnessing Chris get baptized in the Jordan River during a Hall of Fame trip to Israel.
 The legacy of Chris Doleman will live forever in Canton, Ohio, for generations to learn from how he lived a life of courage and character."

 Doleman played college ball for Pittsburgh before he was selected by Minnesota in the first round of the 1985 NFL draft.
 He spent his first nine seasons with the Vikings, collecting a league-high 21 sacks in 1989.

 The 6-foot-5 Doleman also played for Atlanta and San Francisco before finishing his career with Minnesota in 1999.
 He had 150 1/2 sacks in 232 games.
-He was a first-team All-Pro selection on two occasions, and also made eight Pro Bowls.
+He was a first-team All-Pro selection on two occasions and made eight Pro Bowls.

 Doleman, an Indianapolis native, was inducted into the Hall of Fame in 2012.